 The tea ceremony is held in the traditional Japanese room conveniently located in central Kyoto, walking distance from Kawaramachi, Nishiki Market and the Gion area(OUR LOCATION).

-Enjoy tea ceremony in Kyoto.
-Traditionally the tea ceremony is best enjoyed by wearing yukata or kimono but we allow travelers to join the activity by wearing casual clothes.
-So you can still experience this superb cultural ritual in Kyoto without changing clothes.
+All the explanations are done by our friendly staff in plain English.
+Japanese tea ceremony is different than Chinese tea ceremony.
 The ceremony itself takes no longer than 40 minutes and you can get done with everything within an hour.
 Our staff will explain the symbols and meanings in the tradition and then you will make and drink the Japanese matcha tea in an appropriate way led by the host.
 You will make a green tea (Matcha) in an ancient style tea ceremony room.

-The activity involves
+The activity involves:

-- Traditional tea ceremony led by the friendly host
+Traditional tea ceremony led by the friendly host

-- Symbols and meanings explained
+Symbols and meanings explained

-- Drinking matcha green tea in a traditional room
+Drinking matcha green tea in a traditional room

-- Eating Japanese sweets
+Eating Japanese sweets